Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Thompson

-Pisew Falls Northern Manitoba Canada
+Overlooking view of Pisew Falls in Northern Manitoba

-📍 Google Maps | Thompson Website | 👉 Browse Thompson Hotels on Booking
+📍 Google Maps | Thompson Website

 Northern Manitoba’s largest city, Thompson is one of the best attractions in Canada if you love spending time in nature and viewing wildlife.

-Though known among Canadian locals as a mining town with fur trade history, Thompson really shines because of Pisew Falls Provincial Park, Paint Lake Provincial Park, plenty of Northern lights viewing opportunities, the Spirit Way Walking Trail (it goes past 16 notable sites), and some great festivals.
+Though known among Canadian locals as a mining town with a fur trade history, Thompson really shines because of Pisew Falls Provincial Park, Paint Lake Provincial Park, plenty of Northern lights viewing opportunities, the Spirit Way Walking Trail (it goes past 16 notable sites), and some great festivals.

 Hecla-Grindstone Provincial Park

-A fun island on Lake Winnipeg
+A fun island on Lake Winnipeg known for sailing, camping, hiking, and wildlife-spotting opportunities.

 Taylor walks along a boardwalk among marshland in Hecla-Grindstone Provincial Park, Manitoba

-📍 Google Maps | Hecla-Grindstone Provincial Park Website | 👉 Browse Hotels Near Hecla-Grindstone Provincial Park on Booking
+📍 Google Maps | Hecla-Grindstone Provincial Park Website

 With island vibes, a rugged shoreline, and marshlands teeming with life, Hecla-Grindstone makes the Canadian prairies feel like a whole new world.